Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Further information can be found online by searching for *msoImage*

-Ribbon icons can be changed by editing the required XML file section in RibbonX, e.g. `imageMso="NewOfficeIconName"`
+Ribbon Office icons can be changed by editing the required XML file section in RibbonX, e.g. `imageMso="NewOfficeIconName"`

+#### 3. Custom Icons

 Custom icons can also be added from RibbonX.
-`image="MyPrivateIconName"`

-...
-(Microsoft commandbars.getimage link to add) ...
+Use the **Insert > Icons** menu option to add a new icon to the document.

+Ribbon Custom icons can be changed by editing the required XML file section in RibbonX, e.g. `image="MyPrivateIconName"`

 The following image filetypes are can be used.
-Image size should be between 16*16 to 128 to 128 *(check this before commit)*
+Image size should be between 16*16 to 128*128

  .bmp
  .gif
  .jpg
  .png

+Check online for futher information on supported icon types and sizes for your Office version.

 #### VBA Development